lcaccavaro/node-ts-GoFinances/README.md

-# Node Typescript - Upload Transactions
+# GoFinances - Backend Node using Typescript
 Basic Node concepts for API and Unit tests.
 Typescript and TypeORM